otaviof/hosts/README.md

       - search: ^.*?(local|localhost|broadcasthost|ip6).*?$
 ```

-The default place for this configuration is `/usr/local/etc/hosts.yaml`, or alternatively you
+The default location the configuration file is at `/usr/local/etc/hosts.yaml`, or alternatively
-maybe use `--config` to inform a different location, in command-line.
+you can employ `--config` parameter to inform a different location.

-To initialize your configuration, use:
+To start, copy the example configuration:

 ``` bash
 cp -v configs/hosts.yaml /usr/local/etc/